 Jura II is a 36.58 m Motor Yacht, built in the United Kingdom by Hall Russell and delivered in 1963.

 Her top speed is 11.0 kn and she boasts a maximum range of 4200.0 nm when navigating at cruising speed, with power coming from two Kelvin diesel engines.
 She can accommodate up to 10 guests in 5 staterooms, with 7 crew members waiting on their every need.
-She has a gross tonnage of 210.0 GT and a 7.0 m beam.
+She has a gross tonnage of 210.0 GT and a 7.0 m beam, and she is built with a Teak deck, a Steel hull, and Aluminium and Steel superstructure.

 She was designed by John Wright.

-The naval architecture was developed by Douglas Creighead, and the interior of the yacht was designed by Loro Piana - she is built with a Teak deck, a Steel hull, and Aluminium and Steel superstructure.
+The naval architecture was developed by Douglas Creighead, and the interior of the yacht was designed by Loro Piana.

-Jura II is currently sailing under the Cook Islands flag (along with a total of other 165 yachts).
-She is known to be an active superyacht and has most recently been spotted cruising near .
+Jura II is currently sailing under the Cook Islands flag (along with a total of other 170 yachts).
+She is currently located at the superyacht marina Queensway Quay Marina, in Gibraltar, where she has been located for 2 months.
 For more information regarding Jura II's movements, find out more about BOATPro AIS.

 Specifications